HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 #### Setting up the installer

-- Download [Mac OS X Lion Installer](https://support.apple.com/en-us/106383) from Apple Website.
+- Download [Mac OS X Lion Installer](https://support.apple.com/en-us/106383) from Apple website.

 - At least an 8 GB USB drive with HFS+ file system partition and GPT partition scheme is required.

-- Extract the installer using the following command.
+- Extract the installer using the following commands.
 ```
 cd ~/Downloads
 pkgutil --expand-full "/Volumes/Install Mac OS X/InstallMacOSX.pkg" OSInstaller
 ```

-- Restore `InstallESD.dmg` from `~/Downloads/OSInstaller/InstallMacOSX.pkg/InstallESD.dmg` to a USB drive following below steps using `imagescan` (to scan the downloaded image, this step munges some headers, and is requiredand), and `asr` command (Disk Utility will likely not work):
+- Restore `InstallESD.dmg` from `~/Downloads/OSInstaller/InstallMacOSX.pkg/InstallESD.dmg` to a USB drive following the steps below using `imagescan` (to scan the downloaded image, this step munges some headers, and is requiredand), and `asr` command (Disk Utility will likely not work):
 ```
 asr imagescan --source ~/Downloads/OSInstaller/InstallMacOSX.pkg/InstallESD.dmg
 sudo asr restore --source ~/Downloads/OSInstaller/InstallMacOSX.pkg/InstallESD.dmg --target /dev/disk6s6 --erase